DommertTech/flask-rum/README.md

 ## **Fill your Flask app with Rum!!**

-Flask-Rum is a templating &amp; theme system built on top of Flask with Foundation and JQuery.
-Its a great starting point for any flask project.
+Flask-Rum is a Python Flask framework using Zurb's Foundation, JavaScript, and JQuery.
+It makes a great starting point for any Flask project.
+Flask-Rum comes with base templates & themes with custom blocks.

 I've started building on the Git-Wiki.
 Documentation & Website links will come soon.